anirbanmukherjee2709/tsai_end2.0_Session_4/Stanford Sentiment Tree Bank/README.md

 ## Objective & Data description
-The objective is to classify sentiments of the given tweets from the file 'tweet.csv' provided on canvas.
-The dataset consists of **1364** tweets with their percieved sentiments as labels.
-This was also to be achieved by using various NLP data augmentation techniques like "Back Translate", "random_swap" and "random_delete".
+The Stanford Sentiment Treebank dataset  consists of 11,855 sentences extracted from movie reviews with fine-grained sentiment labels [1–5] (1 most negative and 5 most positive) also converted to a scale of [1-25] where 1 being most negative and 25 being most positive.
+It also consists of well as 215,154 phrases that compose each sentence in the dataset.
+This was also to be achieved by using various NLP data augmentation techniques like "random_insertion", "Back Translate", "random_swap" and "random_delete".

 ## Proposed Solution
 Since we only have 1364 tweets, hence we augment the data using multiple augmentation techniques to increase our data-size to train our models better.
 For the model, we use a multi-layer LSTM model fed by an embedding layer.
 To classify the tweets into their perceived sentiments from the LSTM layer, we use a fully connected layer with output dimension equal to the number of sentiment labels present in the dataset.